 Les Gets also has an ice rink in the middle of town and a sledging piste at the bottom of the Chavannes telecabine.
 These require slightly more skills than a toddler or very young child can handle, but pre-teens and children love it.

-Les Gets does have day care and amenities for very young children, but the pistes themselves are better for skiers that have a little bit of experience.
+Close to your Les Gets accommodation, you will find day cares and amenities for very young children, but the pistes themselves are better for skiers that have a little bit of experience.
 There are some easy nursery slopes available.